 - Distracted, foggy thinking

 You may notice that you’ve put on a little weight.
 If you have any combination of these symptoms, be sure to seek out early intervention.
-You can do this by taking our symptom quiz and connecting with one of our doctors.
+You can do this by connecting with one of our doctors.
 Intervene now, so you don’t progress to stage 2 or 3.

 Stage 2 of Adrenal Fatigue